vesoft-inc/nebula/src/tools/importer/README.md

 ### Download JARs

 <!-- to be replaced after Nexus MVN repo being set -->
 Our maven repository is under construction.
-At this moment, please contact us to get fbthrift and graph-client package.
+At this moment, get fbthrift and graph-client packages from oss https://nebula-graph.oss-cn-hangzhou.aliyuncs.com/jar-packages/thrift-1.0-SNAPSHOT.jar nnd https://nebula-graph.oss-cn-hangzhou.aliyuncs.com/jar-packages/graph-client-1.0.0-beta.jar.

 Or build it by yourself.